pragatipratishrutiswain/PID-5-CreditCard-Delinquency-Analytics/GenAI Landscape/README.md

 ## 💡 What is Machine Learning (ML)?
 Machine learning is a subset of AI that learns from historical data to predict future outcomes.<br>
-In financial services, ML models are used for
+In financial services, ML models are used for<br>
 ✔️ credit scoring<br>
 ✔️ fraud detection<br>
 ✔️ risk assessment